danielshervheim/danielshervheim.github.io/_hidden_projects/CSCI 8980/Project 3_Report 1.md

 piecePosY = triangleT^(1.5)
 ```

 We also update the rotation as well.
-There are two components to the rotation, the first is a rocking motion perpendicular to the movement direction.
+There are two components to the rotation.
+The first is a rocking motion perpendicular to the movement direction.
 This gives the effect that the piece is being picked up.

 ```Lua
 -- Calculate the exact angle of the rock based on t.